Lihat Artikel Lainnya

 Generally Accepted Accounting Principles (GAAP)

-Generally Accepted Accounting Principles (GAAP) were developed in the United States to set financial reporting standards, especially for private companies and non-profits.
+Generally Accepted Accounting Principles (GAAP) were developed in the United States to establish financial reporting standards, particularly for private companies and nonprofit organisations.
 While GAAP is predominantly used in the U.S., it can also serve as a reference for Malaysian businesses, particularly those engaging in cross-border transactions with U.S. entities.

-GAAP includes essential principles such as revenue recognition, matching expenses to corresponding revenues, and full disclosure.
+GAAP encompasses fundamental principles, including revenue recognition, matching expenses to corresponding revenues, and full disclosure.
 These principles ensure financial statements are transparent and reliable, fostering trust and helping businesses maintain a clear view of their financial performance.

-In Malaysia, businesses generally follow the Malaysian Financial Reporting Standards (MFRS), which are aligned with international standards such as IFRS (International Financial Reporting Standards).
+In Malaysia, businesses generally follow the Malaysian Financial Reporting Standards (MFRS), which are aligned with the International Financial Reporting Standards (IFRS).
 While GAAP may not be the primary standard used in Malaysia, understanding it is crucial for companies dealing with U.S. counterparts or operating in multinational environments.

 MFRS, developed by the Malaysian Accounting Standards Board (MASB), replaced the older local accounting standards.
-These standards ensure that Malaysian businesses are in line with global financial practices, promoting consistency and transparency in financial reporting.
+These standards ensure that Malaysian businesses align with global financial practices, promoting consistency and transparency in financial reporting.

 International Financial Reporting Standards (IFRS)

-International Financial Reporting Standards (IFRS) provide a global framework for preparing financial statements that ensures consistency and comparability.
+International Financial Reporting Standards (IFRS) provide a global framework for preparing financial statements, ensuring consistency and comparability.
 Adopting IFRS principles simplifies financial reporting for businesses in Malaysia, especially for companies operating internationally or with foreign investors.

 The Malaysian Financial Reporting Standards (MFRS) are closely aligned with IFRS, enabling businesses to maintain transparency and ensure their financial statements are comparable to those of global companies.
 By adopting these standards, Malaysian businesses can enhance their credibility and attract more foreign investments.

-Using IFRS principles, such as fair presentation and accrual accounting, allows businesses in Malaysia to present their financial data in line with international practices.
+By applying IFRS principles, including fair presentation and accrual accounting, Malaysian businesses can present their financial data in accordance with international standards.
 This ensures that financial statements are accurate and reliable, improving business relations and facilitating smoother international transactions.

 Differences Between GAAP and IFRS